elsa-bosemark/SafeBites-ReactNative/README.md

  Need to do:
  - dynamic open hours, call, directions
  - navigation of profile page?
- - add handsanatizer image and heart
+ - fix UI
+ - location is wrong

 #### Athena